solliancenet/tech-immersion-data-ai/ai-exp2/README.md

 9. Next, you will update another function that will be used for detecting anomalies in vehicle telemetry.
 Return to the Azure portal, and select the **tech-immersion-anomaly-detector** resource from the list of resources in the **tech-immersion-XXXXX** resource group (where XXXXX is the unique identifier assigned to you for this workshop).

-10. On the Anomaly Detector Cognitive Services blade, select **Quick start** from the left-hand menu, and then select the Copy button next to the value for **Key1**.
+10. On the Anomaly Detector Cognitive Services blade, select **Keys and Endpoint** from the left-hand menu, and then select the Copy button next to the value for **Key 1**.

     ![The copy buttons for Key1 and Endpoint are highlighted on the Quick start blade.](media/cognitive-services-anomaly-detector-quick-start.png "Quick start")